Approaches to the design of neural regulators

 Conclusion

-Obviously, we have trained the neural network for too short a time on too small an example.
-There are many steps that should allow to improve the quality of such a regulator - for example, feeding more signals to the neural network input, or simply building a larger dataset for better offline training.
+Obviously, we have been training neural networks for too short a time using too small an example.
+There are many steps that should make it possible to improve the quality of such a controller - for example, to apply more signals to the input of a neural network, or simply assemble a larger dataset for better offline learning.
 We have shown how to approach the development of a neural regulator and how to test it in the Engee model environment.